saravmani/mycloud/Rem/Self/Cloud/Azure/Azure-Networking.md

 Vnets are easily scallable and High Available.

 ###### VNet Pearing
-Help to connect multiple VNets within Azure
+- Help to connect multiple VNets within Azure
+- No Down time
+- Can be used to transfer data btn Azure AD Tenants
+- Tthis creates Low latency , High bandwidth connection

 ###### Subnet